What Is the Noble Eightfold Path? (And How to Actually Practice It)

 The first item of the Noble Eightfold Path is Right View.

 This ordering is not accidental.
 Right View is the foundation of all practice.
 If the view is wrong, all subsequent efforts will go astray.
-It's like a person wanting to go north; if they get the direction wrong from the start, the faster they walk, the further they get from their destination.
+It is like a person wanting to go north; if they get the direction wrong from the start, the faster they walk, the further they get from their destination.

 What is Right View?
 Simply put, it is seeing things as they really are, not being blinded by wrong concepts.